2654 views| 4 comments

 Sugar: Cookies can be decorated with sugar before or after baking.
 To help the sugar stick before baking, brush each cookie with beaten egg white with a pastry brush, top with a light coating of sugar and bake.
 After baking, apply to sugar to wet icing or piping gel.

 Tint / Color: Tint cookie dough with gel paste food coloring.
 Some cookie recipes tint better than others.
 We developed the Vanilla Shortbread Cookies with How to Tint Tutorial Recipe so it could be dyed and bake with vibrant colors.
+We also developed our Millefiore Slice and Bake Cookies Tutorial, a riff on the technique used for glass and ceramics, and applied it to baking.

 Or, tint a little of the cookie dough with food coloring and pipe onto cut out cookies.
 However, after baking, your coloring will not be as intense after it is baked.
 Choose light colored dough, and add a small amount of paste color at a time to the then dough when almost mixed.
 Don't over-knead the dough in the process.